 Add an IP Pool

-To configure the VPN IP Pool, complete the following steps:
+To configure IP address pools for remote access VPNs, complete the following steps:

 1. Navigate to Connect > End User Connectivity > Virtual Private Network.

-1. Click Add IP Pool to add an IP pool that can be used to manage a set of IP addresses for your VPN profiles.
+1. Click Add IP Pool to add a set of IP addresses for a VPN profile.

-• Add Endpoint IP pools for use with remote access VPN endpoints.
+• Add IPv4 subnets for use with remote access VPN endpoints.
 Each endpoint will be assigned an IP address from the defined IP pool.
 Supports ranges from /28 to /16.
 You can add multiple comma-separated ranges.

 Add a RADIUS Group (optional)